Photo-taking and shopping at Chinatown Chinese New Year Light-Up 2017.

 The main reason for this was because the festive market wasn’t as crowded as I feared it would be, and so it was very pleasant strolling through the festivities.
 With the opening ceremony just last Saturday, the hordes have also yet to strike in full, and so all stores were still fully stocked.

 Not to imply there was entirely no crowd, though.
 Between seven and eight, some parts of the street bazaar did require some patience to mosey through.
-Overall, I’m also quite satisfied with what I shot.
+Overall, I’m quite satisfied with what I shot too.
 I’d probably be returning two or three times to get more shots from different angles.
 If possible, I’d like to take some videos of the stage performances too.

-I could be mistaken about this.
+I could be mistaken.
 This year’s Chinatown Chinese New Year Light-Up 2017 feels somewhat dimmer compared to previous years.
 The decorations and festive lights also appear sparser.

 Beyond the Chinatown Festive Market and Chinese New Year Light-Up

 Since I was already in town, with all my photo-taking barang-barang (gear) as Singaporeans say, I decided to continue wandering after I was done with Chinatown.
 With Clarke Quay just being a short walk away, I soon ended up at this nightlife district.

 It’s been a while since I last visited, and for the moment, it doesn’t feel as if the Chinese New Year mood has reached.
 Nonetheless, it was still quite enjoyable taking standard tourist shots.
 I was sorely tempted to enter one of the pubs for a drink.

 One bad thing happened this evening.